 Artistic Director

 In the Fall of 2018, Shelby joined Pacific Theatre as a company apprentice for the 2018/19 season.
 It was during this year that they fell in love with producing and the thrill of being the one to pull the strings behind the scenes.
 To wrap up their apprenticeship, Shelby produced a female led, ensemble driven retelling of Henry V in which she played the title role.
-Shelby is a Shakespeare fanatic and is particularly interested in playing with classical text through ensemble exploration with the goal of breaking past some of the "shoulds" to find more "coulds."
+Shel is a Shakespeare fanatic and is particularly interested in playing with classical text through ensemble exploration with the goal of breaking past some of the "shoulds" to find more "coulds."

 Playwright credits include A Hero For Now (staged reading with Stone's Throw), It's a Glorious, Wonderful Life (Morrow's Lark), Chasing Tina and Vicissitudes (SAMC Theatre.)